Series: The Amarna Age #1

-“I’m fine.”
-My tone was a little sharper than she deserved.
+“I am fine.”
+My tone was sharper than she deserved.
 Istnofret gave my forehead one last dab and then backed away with a low bow.
-My ladies would usually not bow to me in private but they were always careful to observe all social expectations in public.
+My ladies seldom bowed to me in the privacy of my chambers, but they were careful to observe all social expectations in public.

-The lamp flickered and dimmed.
-The guards by the door tensed, no doubt thinking this part of some elaborate plot to assassinate me, but with another flicker, the lamp resumed its steady burning.
-I almost wished it would go out, for the chamber might be a little cooler without the flame.
+The lamp dimmed briefly.
+The guards by the door tensed, no doubt thinking this part of some elaborate plot to murder me, but then the lamp resumed its flickering.
+I almost wished it would go out, for the chamber might be a little cooler without its flame.
 The air in here was stale and I was starting to feel light-headed from the heat.
-I wished Pharaoh’s advisors did not arrive soon, they would likely find me passed out on the mud brick floor.
+If Pharaoh’s advisors did not arrive soon, they would likely find me passed out on the mud brick floor.

 “My lady.”
-Ay offered a shallow bow.
+Grand Vizier Ay offered a shallow bow.
 The courtesy was brief enough to be offensive and I gave him a pointed look.
 Our relationship had always been tumultuous, a constant shifting of power.
 I might be Queen but he was Pharaoh’s Voice and thought himself superior to me.
-He studied me with deep-set eyes which perched above a beak-like nose.
+He studied me with cold eyes which perched above a beak-like nose.
 I kept my face blank and tried to conceal how much he repulsed me.

 The other two men bowed more deeply.
 Still not the courtesy I should have been afforded, but it was better than Ay’s.
 I nodded at them.
-Ay would notice I had acknowledged their respects but not his.
-He would know I intended it as an insult.
+Ay would notice I had acknowledged their respects but not his and would know I intended it as an insult.

-Maya was a small man with curved shoulders and a crooked back.
+Advisor Maya was a small man with curved shoulders and a crooked back.
 He peered up at me through watery eyes.
-Wennefer towered over him, although if Maya were to stand up straight, I guessed they would be of a similar height.
+Advisor Wennefer towered over him, although if Maya were to stand up straight, they might be of a similar height.
 Wennefer’s face was narrow and his eyes were so close together that he had the appearance of a permanent frown.

 I turned away from the men and pretended to study the images on the wall.
-My father’s gaze was fixed entirely on his god, as it had been throughout his life.
-He was the most devout man I had ever known, unlike the men here with me.
-I wasn’t entirely certain of where their loyalties lay, but I knew they did not have Egypt’s best interests at heart.
+My father’s gaze was fixed on his god, as it had been throughout his life.
+He was the most devout man I had ever known, unlike these with me who worshipped power and authority.

 “Why have you called me here?”
 I asked, without turning back to face them.
 I sounded strong.
 Confident.

 The air rushed from the room, leaving me gasping for breath.
-I steadied myself with a hand on the wall and leaned closer to it, as if inspecting some finer detail, while I recovered.
+I steadied myself with a hand on the wall, leaning closer to it as if inspecting some finer detail.

-“We can’t afford to wait any longer.”
-Ay cut in before Maya could continue.
 He was not going to pretend I had a choice.
-This was a directive from the men who controlled the throne and he intended to leave me in no doubt about that.
-“You have taken too long already.
-You are required to produce an heir within the next three moons.”
+This was a directive from the men who controlled the throne and he intended to leave me in no doubt about it.

 “Or what?”
-With a final deep breath to compose myself, I turned around and swept a frosty glare over all three.
+With a final deep breath to compose myself, I turned around and swept a frosty glare over all three men.
 “You forget yourselves.
 I am Queen of Egypt and I am not subject to your commands.”

-I returned his glare.
+I returned his stare.
 “If anything happens to Pharaoh, I will be the first to accuse you.”

 “And who would believe you?
-A young queen, still grieving the death of her parents and now distraught at having failed to produce an heir before Pharaoh’s untimely death?
-All would know that your mind was not sound.
-If you were hysterical and needed to be confined for your own safety, who would question that?”
+A young queen, still grieving the loss of her parents and now distraught at Pharaoh’s untimely death?
+All would know that your mind was not sound.”

-I glared at him, letting my eyes say the things that I could not allow to come from my mouth.
+I glared at him, letting my eyes say the things I couldn’t allow to come from my mouth.
 In truth, I was shocked.
 Ay had always been careful to sound respectful before, in his words at least, even if his tone or his eyes said something else.
 He must be very certain of his own power to speak to me in such a way.
 He waited, his gaze still mocking me, and eventually I broke our stare and looked to Maya and Wennefer.